Robin Kenyatta: Early life

-Born Robert Prince Haynes in Moncks Corner, South Carolina, Kenyatta grew up in New York City and began playing the saxophone at age 14.
+Born Robert Prince Haynes in Moncks Corner, South Carolina, Kenyatta grew up in New York City and began playing the saxophone at the age of 14.
 He was mostly self-taught, learning alto, tenor, and soprano saxophones and flute, but received encouragement and help from professional musicians such as John Handy.

 Career

 Kenyatta joined the United States Army in 1962 and played in a military band for two years.
 Upon being discharged, he returned to New York and adopted the name Kenyatta as a tribute to Jomo Kenyatta, the Kenyan anti-colonial activist, and began pursuing a career as a professional musician.

 In 1964, Bill Dixon heard Kenyatta and invited him to participate in the October Revolution in Jazz.
-On December 28 of that year, Kenyatta played as a member of the Bill Dixon Quintet as part of the Four Days in December concert series at Judson Hall, substituting for Giuseppi Logan, who was injured.
+On December 28 of that year, Kenyatta played as a member of the Bill Dixon Quintet as part of the "Four Days in December" concert series at Judson Hall, substituting for Giuseppi Logan, who was injured.
 According to Dixon biographer Benjamin Young, "Kenyatta became such an effective part of the group as Logan was recovering that the latter never rejoined Dixon's outfit."
 During this time, he met John Coltrane, who praised his playing.
-Kenyatta performed with Dixon's group again at the Contemporary Center from March 19–20, 1965, and with the Jazz Composer's Orchestra at the same location from April 9–11 of that year.
+Kenyatta performed with Dixon's group again at the Contemporary Center from March 19 to March 20, 1965, and with the Jazz Composer's Orchestra at the same location from April 9 to April 11 of that year.
 He also appeared on the Jazz Composer's Orchestra album Communication, recorded on April 10.